VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **With winds of 50 miles per hour, The Statue of Liberty sways three inches and the torch sways five inches**
+- ⚡ Daily fun fact: **Jellyfish have been on Earth for over 650 million years.
+This is before sharks and dinosaurs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">